lw8192/Red-Team-Dev/C/Interview_Prep.md

 Local variable are allocated in stack and usually called using offset of ebp or esp.
 For ex: mov eax, [esp-10].

 ## C Programming
-Pointers: variable that holds an address in memory.
+Pointers: variables that holds an address in memory.
 Pointer arithmatic: ptr++, increases by the size of the data type.
 Incrementing an int ptr - increases by 4 bytes.
 Struct vs union: struct - can have diff variables, can set values for each variable, allocated mem is sum of variable sizes.
 Union - can only set the value of 1 variable at a time from the present variables.
 ### Allocating Memory
 malloc() / calloc() - allocate dynamic memory on the heap.
 Wrapper around brk/sbrk(default mem allocator) system call in linux and VirtualAlloc api call on Windows.
 Uses brk to allocate memory and store the chunk meta info.
 free() - adds chunk to free memory link list.
 Can cause "use after free" errors.
 "use after free" - pointer is freed then code tries to use the variable.